Logo

 Alexander Stubb believes everyone should be appreciated and respected even when there are disagreements.

-Alexander Stubb believes that the most important political divide in modern politics is that between the supporters and opponents of globalisation.
+Alexander Stubb believes that the most important political divide in modern politics is that between the supporters of globalisation and opponents of globalisation.

 An active columnist, Alexander Stubb has stated that he has "always been of the opinion that matters must be discussed openly and honestly".